-It’s this tiny border that I think exists between the collector and the fetishist that I decided to explore.
+It’s this tiny border, which in my opinion exists between the collector and the fetishist, that I decided to explore.

-Each of us has a special relationship to sneakers, whether we are indifferent, fetishist, collector, sports(wo)man or fashion enthusiast.
+Each of us has a special relationship to sneakers, whether we are indifferent, fetishist, collector, sportsman or fashion lover.

 Click on the pic below to enlarge this part of the project.